 - Waterproof outwear: you will want to have a lightweight rain jacket and rain pants.
 Especially in the Highlands, the weather in Iceland is very unpredictable and the weather can turn stormy quickly.

-- Hiking Boots: footwear is largely a matter of personal preferences. some trail runners some military boots.
+- Hiking Boots: footwear is largely a matter of personal preferences.
+Some prefer trail runners, some military boots.
 For Iceland though, I would recommend waterproof boots with a very good grip.
 Also, boots that offer decent ankle support and rock protection.
 The terrain in Iceland can be very crumbly, muddy and slippery.
-Lavic terrain may contain sharp lavic rocks too.
+Terrain like Lava fields n may contain sharp rocks too.

 - Beanie, a wide-brim hat and gloves: A merino beanie for the cold and windy days, a wide-brim hat for the sunny and light-rain days.
 Also a pair of light gloves; I have hiked at 1-2 Celsius on a sunny and windy day in August, and I was really happy I had them with me.